cloclacordis/embedded-sw-cu-boulder/Module3/DEVJOUR.md

 # 'all' builds the ELF and memory map
 all: $(ELF)

-# Link the final ELF & generate the map
+# Link the final ELF and generate the map
 $(ELF): $(OBJECTS)
 	$(CC) $(CFLAGS) $(OBJECTS) $(LDFLAGS) -o $@
 	@$(SIZE) $@